Spring 2020 Real-Time Appointments in Zoom

 At the WRC, we emphasize collaborative conversation, with the goal that you will learn effective strategies for improving your writing and/or academic reading.
 You should expect then to be an active participant in your session.
 Tutors will not edit your paper for you.

-Please feel free to make an appointment for any stage of the writing process.
+Please feel free to make an appointment in TutorTrac for any stage of the writing process.
 You may brainstorm ideas on a topic with the tutor, work on drafting/organizing your piece, and/or meet with a tutor for final feedback before you submit.

 How long do appointments last?